weizhiting/weizhiting.github.io/README.md

      please refer to STAR-Fusion for more detail.
      All the other needed materials can be found at data directory

+## Installation
+#### Install via Docker
+Docker image of neoFusion is available at https://hub.docker.com/r/weizhiting/neofusion/.
+if you have docker installed, you can pull the image like so:
+docker pull weizhiting/neofusion

+#### Install from source
+To install  neoFusion, you just need download neoFusion.py and all the described dependencies.

 ## Usage

-To run neoFusion, you just need download neoFusion.py and provide all the dependencies. edit the software path in neoFusion to
+To run neoFusion, edit the software path in neoFusion to the right path in your environment.
-the right path.

 ## Contact